indieisaconcept/homeyscriptkit/HSK_CLI.md

 1. **Authentication Failed**

-   - Ensure you're logged in with `npx homey login`
+   - Check your API key and IP address
-   - Check your internet connection
+   - Verify your internet connection
-   - Verify your Athom account credentials
+   - Ensure the API key is valid and not expired

 2. **Sync Errors**